buluma/buluma/README.md

 I like nerding-out, specifically around [Ansible](https://github.com/ansible/ansible), automated test and infrastucture.

-Always willing to learn new things.
+Always willing to learn new and interesting things.

 Ansile, Python, Automation is what makes me happiest.